dylangaeta/JHU-thesis-LaTeX/README.md

    pdflatex main.tex
    pdflatex main.tex
    ```
+## Compilation Notes

+- Use `pdflatex` for best PDF/A compatibility
+- Run `bibtex` between LaTeX runs for bibliography updates
+- Three LaTeX runs typically needed for cross-references and TOC
+- Ensure all `.tex` files are UTF-8 encoded

 **Note:** These commands are for compiling LaTeX on your local device.
-You do NOT need to do this if you use Overleaf.
+You do NOT need to worry about this if you use Overleaf.

 ## Template Structure

 ```
-HopkinsDissertation/
+JHU-thesis-LaTeX/
 ├── main.tex                   # Main document orchestrator
 ├── preamble.sty               # All formatting & package definitions
-├── figures/                   # Image files (beach.jpg, hospital.jpg, etc.)
+├── figures/                   # Image files (clock.jpg, beach.jpg, hospital.jpg, etc.)
 ├── frontmatter/
 │   ├── cover.tex              # Title page
 │   ├── abstract.tex           # Abstract (≤350 words)